 Action Task description Expected Outcome Timescale Progress All Arnold Housing Allocations (H1, H2, H5, H7, H8, X1 and X3).
-Support the County Council in securing agreement between LEA and developers to fund land and build costs for new primary school needed to serve the Arnold Primary catchment area.
-S106 Heads of Terms or S106 agreements agreed as relevant through DM process.
+Support the County Council in securing agreement between Local Education Authority (LEA) and developers to fund land and build costs for new primary school S106 Heads of Terms or S106 agreements agreed as relevant through DM process.
 2019.
-Matter resolved which allowed planning permission to be granted on certain sites with contributions towards education based on the Nottinghamshire County Council education contributions formula.
+Matter resolved which allowed planning permission to be granted on certain sites with contributions towards education based on the Nottinghamshire